Adult Programming

 There is really nothing like shooting a beautiful bow that you crafted with gratitude from living wood.
 Come with us as we follow our ancestors into the adventurous world of natural archery!

-Our Basecamp and main teaching location will be at 4-H Acres 418 Lower Creek Rd Ithaca.
+Our Basecamp and main teaching location will be 4-H Acres 418 Lower Creek Rd Ithaca.
 Other locations for exploring and foraging TBD.
 A pre-camp email will give details of where we will meet and what to bring.